Tiny Mice Cuphea flowers

 Small, freely branching shrub or subshrub with unusual tubular flowers lipped with upward facing red petals that look like mouse ears and purple eyes with dark red flutes; great for bedding, shrub borders, and containers in warm climates

-Tiny Mice Cuphea has grayish green foliage.
+Tiny Mice Cuphea has grayish green evergreen foliage on a plant with an upright spreading habit of growth.
 The fuzzy pointy leaves remain grayish green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.

 Tiny Mice Cuphea is a multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This is a relatively low maintenance shrub, and is best cleaned up in early spring before it resumes active growth for the season.
 It is a good choice for attracting butterflies and hummingbirds to your yard.
 It has no significant negative characteristics.

 Tiny Mice Cuphea is recommended for the following landscape applications;

 - General Garden Use

 Tiny Mice Cuphea will grow to be about 30 inches tall at maturity, with a spread of 30 inches.
 It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 10 years.

 This shrub does best in full sun to partial shade.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is not particular as to soil pH, but grows best in rich soils.
 It is somewhat tolerant of urban pollution.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
 This is a selected variety of a species not originally from North America.